epam/ketcher/example/public/docs/help.md

   ![](images/atom-dialog.png 'Atom Properties')

-- click on the Periodic Table button, open the Extended table and select a corresponding Generic group or Special Node:
+- click on the Periodic Table button, open the Extended tab and select a corresponding Generic group or Special Node:

   ![](images/periodic-dialog-ext.png 'Generic Groups')